timescale/docs.timescale.com-content/tutorials/prometheus-adapter.md

 # Getting started with Prometheus and TimescaleDB

-If you ever needed a monitoring solution for your infrastructure than you've probably heard about [Prometheus][].
+If you've ever needed a monitoring solution for your infrastructure, then you've probably heard about [Prometheus][].
 Prometheus is an open-source and community driven monitoring system which is quite simple to start with.
 What makes Prometheus awesome is its unapologetic approach to